svo/chart-url-table/README.md

 * using ruby as wanting to build familiarity to aid feasibility analysis on a marketplace implementation
 * command line interface is sufficient
+* if more than one table in the document it will just use the first

 ### Activity